Milan Smiljanić

-Milan Smiljanić (Милан Смиљанић, [mǐlan smǐʎanitɕ]; born 19 November 1986) is a Serbian professional footballer who plays as a midfielder for OFK Beograd.
+Milan Smiljanić (Милан Смиљанић, [mǐlan smǐʎanitɕ]; born 19 November 1986) is a Serbian footballer who plays as a midfielder for Rad.

 Early life

 Smiljanić was born in Kalmar, Sweden, as his father Branko, who was also a professional footballer, was playing for Kalmar AIK FK at the time.

 Club career

 Partizan

 Smiljanić subsequently returned to Serbia and joined FK Partizan youth ranks.
 Under head coach Vladimir Vermezović, he made his debut for the first team in a league match against FK Sutjeska Nikšić, during the second part of 2004–05.

 Smiljanić also spent some time playing for farm team FK Teleoptik and, in little more than two professional seasons, he amassed more than 50 official appearances with the club, and eventually gained club captaincy despite his age.

 Espanyol

 On 18 July 2007, Spain's RCD Espanyol agreed with Partizan for the transfer of Smiljanić for an undisclosed fee, in a five-year contract.
 He made his La Liga debut against Real Valladolid on 26 August, in a 0–1 home loss; most of his first two seasons in Catalonia were spent mainly appearing from the bench, even though one of his main competitors in the team, Iván de la Peña, was often injured.

 After the club's initial unsuccessful attempts to loan him out for 2009–10, Smiljanić spent the first months of the new campaign only training, not having been given any squad number.
 However, such a move was arranged in late January 2010, as he joined Sporting de Gijón until June.